Maple Leafs' Matthews has modern record 4 goals in NHL debut

 Turris scored twice, including the tying goal 6:45 into the third period.
 Bobby Ryan, Erik Karlsson and Derick Brassard also scored for Ottawa.

-Frederik Andersen stopped 25 of 30 shots for the Maple Leafs.
+Frederik Andersen stopped 25 shots for the Maple Leafs.
 Craig Anderson had 34 saves for Ottawa.

 Matthews scored on his first shot 8:21 into the first period, snapping in a pass from Zach Hyman during a scrum around the net.